Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 And so social justice itself has had a history, first focusing on justice within your nation versus more recent understandings of global justice frameworks.
 So there's a shift, and if you look, I think again past 2015, after decolonial movement started, social justice even took a decolonial turn and started to look more.

-At the sources of systematic oppression, rather than the consent.
+At the sources of systematic oppression, rather than the consequences.

-One interpretation of decolonization might be africanization, where you take the curriculum and you replace everything that's European with something that's local and and.
+One interpretation of decolonisation might be africanisation, where you take the curriculum and you replace everything that's European with something that's local and.

-Business.
-But here we like rest the the we run the risk of nativism or localization being Co opted for political or national agendas.
+Indigenous.
+But here we like risk the the we run the risk of nativism or localization being Co opted for political or national agendas.
 And it also doesn't really acknowledge hybrid identities that are now formed between us.
 Maybe natures we we evolve over time and we can't be dated to something that was.

 From the 1900s or even before.